Leadership

 I’ve worked with:

-• Burned-out ICU leaders after a pandemic wave
+• Burned-out ICU leaders after a pandemic wave.

-• NGO directors afraid to challenge a founder
+• NGO directors afraid to challenge a founder.

 Transformation is personal.

-It unearths grief, fear, pride, and uncertainty.
+It unearths grief, fear, pride, uncertainty.

 That’s why it’s hard.